 My doctor burned my tubes, but her operative report does not say how much of the tubes she burned.
 Can you still fix my tubes?

 If you had your tubes burned, it is important to know just how and how much of the tubes were burned.
 Even if you had your tubes burned in two or three places, if the operative report does not specify the distance between the outer areas that were burned, it is impossible to know for sure how much healthy tube is left to be put back together.
-Your best chance for a successful pregnancy is if you have at least 5 centimeters of healthy tube on each side… However, pregnancies can occur with less tubal length.
-If your doctor burned 3 spots each 1 centimeter apart (a relatively usual practice) then you would have ‘lost’ 5 centimeters directly, plus a centimeter on each side… so about 7 centimeters of destroyed tube would have to be removed to put back the rest of the healthy tube.
+Your best chance for a successful pregnancy is if you have at least 5 centimeters of the healthy tube on each side… However, pregnancies can occur with less tubal length.
+If your doctor burned 3 spots each 1 centimeter apart (a relatively usual practice) then you would have ‘lost’ 5 centimeters directly, plus a centimeter on each side… so about 7 centimeters of a destroyed tube would have to be removed to put back the rest of the healthy tube.
 This would leave you with 3 cm on each side (on average assuming that the original tubal lengths were 10 centimeters each).
-With 3 centimeter tubes (after reanastomosis) you would have a less than average chance of a successful pregnancy… However, if you are young and fertile, you will have about a 50% to 60% chance of a successful pregnancy.
-If your doctor simply burned each tube in two spots 1 centimeter apart, you would have ‘lost’ 3 centimeters, plus 1 on each side… so about 5 centimeters of destroyed tube would have to be removed to put back the rest of the healthy tube.
-This would leave you with about 5 centimeters of healthy tube on each side (again assuming that the original tubal lengths were 10 centimeters each).
+With 3 centimeter tubes (after re-anastomosis) you would have a less than average chance of a successful pregnancy… However, if you are young and fertile, you will have a 50% to 60% chance of a successful pregnancy.
+If your doctor simply burned each tube in two spots 1 centimeter apart, you would have ‘lost’ 3 centimeters, plus 1 on each side… so about 5 centimeters of a destroyed tube would have to be removed to put back the rest of the healthy tube.
+This would leave you with about 5 centimeters of a healthy tube on each side (again assuming that the original tubal lengths were 10 centimeters each).
 If you are young and fertile, you should have a greater than 80% chance of a successful pregnancy – Please understand that these estimates are based on several presumptions (you and your partner’s fertility, the average tubal length, the amount of burned tube, and any scar tissue present).

 I live out of town.
 Can I go back to my regular doctor after the surgery?